UWPCE-PythonCert/PythonCertDevel/source/class_schedule/session_1_07.rst

 Post-class Activities
 =====================

-Finish the HTML render Excercsie through step
+Finish the HTML render Exercise through step 3.

 Look at the next session for reading, etc: